This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Smile from the Streets You Hold”

-Both songs were recorded on two different nights at John’s home.
-Originally meant to be released on Niandra LaDes under the titles Bought Her Soul and Soul Removal respectively, as seen on advance copies of the album, but removed at last minute due to River’s family preventing them from being released.
+The songs were recorded on two different nights.
+Originally meant to be released on Niandra LaDes under the titles Bought Her Soul and Soul Removal respectively as seen on advance copies of the album, but removed at last minute due to River’s family preventing them from being released.

 Dates: Late 1993